 You are here

-At Casper Orthopedics, our fellowship-trained joint replacement and revision doctors are the leading experts in assessing, diagnosing, and treating joint-related injuries and conditions.
+At Casper Orthopedics, our fellowship-trained joint replacement and revision doctors are the experts in assessing, diagnosing, and treating joint-related injuries and conditions.

 Joint replacement (otherwise known as arthroplasty) doctors are experts at assessing the specifics and severity of joint damage, and they frequently work with patients needing knee or hip replacements.
 However, they can also help many other different types of patients with a wide variety of conditions that cause joint degeneration and make joint replacement necessary.